cfe-lab/Kive/INSTALL.md

 directory is by typing `show data_directory;` into the postgres prompt.
 Don't worry about creating a database yet, that will get done later on.

+Typically Postgres caps the number of simultaneous database connections at 100.
+This can be a problem if you intend to run more than 100 worker processes (i.e. processes that will handle running your pipelines).
+To change the cap, you should change the `max_connections` setting in the Postgres config file (usually `postgresql.conf` in Postgres' data directory).
+For example, if you are running 191 workers, then you might add the line

+    max_connections = 200

+  to this file (this affords you some breathing room to access the database outside of Kive as well).

 Installing psycopg2
 ------------------
 Psycopg is a PostgreSQL adaptor for Python.
 It is mandatory in order for Django to use a PostgreSQL database.
 Instructions for downloading and installing it may be found at [initd.org](http://initd.org/psycopg/).